melezhik/outthentic/README.md

 # Story checks syntax

-Story check is a bunch of lines STDOUT should match.
-In other words this is the list of check expressions, not only check expressions, there are some more - comments, blank lines, text blocks, perl expressions and generators we will talk about all of them later.
+Story check is a bunch of lines stdout should match.

+In other words this is the list of _check expressions_, not only check expressions, there are some more things like
+comments, blank lines, text blocks, perl expressions and generators we will talk about all of them later.

-Let's start with check expressions.
+But let's start with check expressions.

 ## Check expressions